Education & Training

 Applying Your Current Education & Training Toward Licensure

-In 2011, the Colorado State Legislature passed House Bill 11-1100, which ensures the Director and Boards at DORA shall, upon the submission of satisfactory evidence by an applicant, accept education and training received in the military towards the qualifications to receive licensure or certification.
+In 2011, the Colorado State Legislature passed House Bill 11-1100, which ensures the Director and Boards at DORA's Division of Occupations and Professions shall, upon the submission of satisfactory evidence by an applicant, accept education and training received in the military towards the qualifications to receive licensure or certification.
 Members of the armed forces or reserves of the United States, National Guard, military reserves or the naval militia of any state are covered.
 Read the full text of the Act, titled "Concerning the Consideration of Military Experience Towards Qualifications for Professional Licensure and Certification."

 If you have questions regarding how your current education and training could apply toward licensure, please Contact Us.